-Fatiha is the renowned ‘Tour Miss’ – one of only a handful of women travelling to tournaments around the world to report on golf full time.
+Fatiha is the renowned ‘Tour Miss’ – one of only a handful of women traveling to tournaments around the world to report on golf full time.

 Fatiha has been attending professional golf tournaments for seven years.